-The preparation of this delicious Teh Tarik is fun as it is poured from one mug into another, “pulling” the tea as high as possible.
-The art of preparing this delightful cup of Teh Tarik has became so popular that in recent years, a number of competitions were held to find the best participant who could prepare Teh Tarik in the most exciting way.
-Pulling the tea as high as possible is not the only criteria as creativity in pulling the tea is also taken into consideration.
+The preparation of this delicious 'teh tarik' is fun as it is made by transferring it from one mug into another, lifting it as high as possible.
+The art of preparation of this delightful 'teh tarik' has became so popular that in recent years, a number of competitions were held to find the best participant who could prepare it in the most exciting way.
+'Pulling' the tea as high as possible is not the only criteria as creativity and the taste are also taken into consideration.

-Ensure that the tea leaves are steeped long enough so that you would be able to savour the tantalizing taste of the tea infused with sweetness from the condensed milk coupled with its rich aroma as you take each sip.
-Aaaahh!
+Ensure that the tea leaves are steeped long enough so that you would be able to savour the tantalizing taste of the tea infused with the sweetness of the condensed milk coupled with its rich aroma as you take each sip.

 Teh Tarik is also known as: Malaysian Pulled TeaCeylon Milk Tea with Condensed MilkMalaysian Hot Milk Tea

 Steep Ceylon tea in hot water for 3 minutes.
 Pour tea into a large mug.
 Add condensed milk using a spoon which is placed in salt water.
 This is to add some saltiness to the tea.